AsmundSchei/QuestSystem/README.md

 Press tab to open the quest log.

-Known bugs:
+**Known bugs:**
-You need to click on the viewport to close the quest screen again.
+You need to click on the viewport and then tab to close the quest screen again.